ggrossetie/asciidoctor-web-pdf/README.md

 To activate equation and formula support, set the `stem` attribute in the document's header (or by passing the attribute to the command line):

-    $ asciidoctor-pdf document.adoc -a stem
+    $ asciidoctor-web-pdf document.adoc -a stem

 **Title page**